dadounsamira/stock-analysis/README.md

 ### the stock performance in  2018

-For this analysis we used the
+For this analysis we used the same methods, the graphics shows that the green energy industry crashed in 2018 and that all stocks went down except ENPH and RUN who outperformed well.

 ![here](/Resources/VBP%20performance%202018.PNG)

 ![here](/Resources/VBA_Challenge_2018.png)

+DAQO energy stpck

 ### Challenges and Difficulties Encountered